RisabBiswas/T2T-BinFormer/README.md

 If you have any question, please feel free to reach out to <a href="mailto:risabbiswas19@gmail.com" target="_blank">Risab Biswas</a> or <a href="mailto:swalpa@cse.jgec.ac.in" target="_blank">Swalpa Kumar Roy</a>.

 ## Conclusion
 We really appreciate your interest in our research.
-The code will be release as soon as the peer-review process is over.
+The code will be released as soon as the peer-review process is over.
 Thank you!